Application Procedures for Nonbank Trustees and Custodians

 There is no application form for an entity to request to become a nonbank trustee or custodian.
-The prospective trustee or custodian must file a written application with the IRS demonstrating its ability to act as trustee or custodian by complying with the regulation’s requirements on an item-by-item basis.
+The prospective trustee or custodian must file a written application with the IRS demonstrating its ability to act as trustee or custodian by complying with the requirements in Treasury Regulation Sections 1.408-2(e)(2) through 1.408-2(e)(8) on an item-by-item basis.

 Continuity – the applicant must assure its uninterrupted performance of fiduciary duties notwithstanding the death or change of owners.
 Diversity of ownership is a key factor in satisfying the continuity requirement.
-Reg. §1.408-2(e)(2)(i)(B)(1) provides three safe harbors for diversity of ownership.
+Treasury Regulation Section 1.408-2(e)(2)(i)(B)(1) provides three safe harbors for diversity of ownership.